-At some point, we have all have that thought.
-BUT, you started this program for a reason.
-That reason is still there, and it is STILL important to you!
+At some point, we have all had that thought.
+But you started this program for a reason.
+That reason is still there, and it is still important to you!

 A great coach is not going to send you to customer service.
 That’s what you would expect from the cable company.

-What you need is a coach that will do absolutely everything in their power to keep you going.
+What you need is a coach who will do absolutely everything in their power to keep you going.

 Weight Loss Tips That Actually Make a Difference

 Feeling stuck and frustrated?
 Our FREE email course is here to save the day!
 We'll send you 7 days of tips and strategies that are better than anything you've ever read.

 "I can't believe you don’t charge for this course." - Lisa F.